SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 a dangerous recurring infection afflicting these more traditional faiths.

-REGIONAL BRANCHES
+## REGIONAL BRANCHES

 In addition to its secret presence in Rome itself, pockets of this cult are spread throughout the Empire, generally operating in the shadow of Magna Mater.
 They are strongest in Gallia,having attached themselves to a number of Gaulic traditions.
 Roman epithets for Mormo include caprea atra nemorum (black dismal/unlucky she-goat of the woods) and caprea furva nemorum (obscure/nighted/shadowy/hidden she-goatofthe woods).

-THE CULT IN ROME
+### THE CULT IN ROME

 Though the broader Cult of Mormo opposes Rome and would see it torn down, there exists a strong cabal within the heart of the Empire which works to undermine its authority from within.
 They have deeply infiltrated the Cult of Magna Mater, the "Great Mother," which was founded in 205 B.C. to serve the Anatolian god Cybele.

-Other genitives associated with her include Vespicum, Virgultorum,

-The acceptance of Cybele, an outsider god, was prompted by

-Frutectorum(of the thickets), to create epithets such asMormo

-recommendations of the Sibylline oracle, who anticipated

-Vespicum, etc. These names are sometimes employed to describe

-this faith would be a useful ally in Rome's second war against

-specific manifestations of Mormo or her Foetid Young.

-Carthage.
-This was prompted by a number of dire omens, including a shower of meteors, failed harvests, and resulting
+The acceptance of Cybele, an outsider god, was prompted by recommendations of the Sibylline oracle, who anticipated this faith would be a useful ally in Rome's second war against Carthage.
+This was prompted by a number of dire omens, including a shower of meteors, failed harvests, and resulting famine, which were thought to presage defeat at the hands of Carthage.
+The oracle insisted this foe could only be defeated if Rome imported the Great Mother of Phrygian Pessinos.
+The god was thought to be embodied in a large piece of meteoric iron held by the Kingdom of Pergamum, a Roman ally.
+The relocation of this relic was confirmed as necessary by the Greek Oracle at Delphi, and so this great piece of stone was brought to Rome, together with a number of Phyrgian adherents, including a circle of eunuch priests, called Galli, and other fanatic ecstatics.
+They were met by a carefully selected group of Roman emissaries, including matrons chosen for their spiritual virtue, to help safeguard the holy relic until the construction of the temple of Magna Mater on the Palatine Hill.
+They formed the core of a new and powerful Roman cult.
+The black meteoric stone was used as the face of Cybele's statue at her temple.
+Hannibal's subsequent defeat and the ending of the famine were thought to be a direct result of the importation of this god.
+Cybele was also known as the "Mother of the Mountain," depicted as a powerful god of the earth, and was reinvented as a Trojan god of Aeneus'people, tying her closely to the legendary founding of Rome.
+Cults of Cybele became popular across the Empire, engaged Taurobolium, where the blood of a sacrificed bull was released to pour through a grate and onto a priestess standing beneath, symbolically feeding the carth in the hope of securing a bountiful

+Other genitives associated with her include Vespicum, Virgultorum, Frutectorum(of the thickets), to create epithets such as Mormo Vespicum, etc. These names are sometimes employed to describe specific manifestations of Mormo or her Foetid Young.

 THE CULT IN GERMANIA

-famine, which were thought to presage defeat at the hands of

-T'he Cult of Mormo has deep roots in the forests and hills of
+T'he Cult of Mormo has deep roots in the forests and hills of Germania, having become a powerful and insidious religious force.

-Carthage.
-The oracle insisted this foe could only be defeated if

-Germania, having become a powerful and insidious religious

-Rome imported the Great Mother of Phrygian Pessinos.

-force.
 It is strongest in some of these regions where Rome's soldiers fear to tread and their influence is felt least.
-Here the

-The god was thought to be embodied in a large piece of meteoric

-cult has been at liberty to openly conduct rites and unleash
+Here the cult has been at liberty to openly conduct rites and unleash Mormo's monstrous children.

-iron held by the Kingdom of Pergamum, a Roman ally.
-The

-Mormo's monstrous children.

-relocation of this relic was confirmed as necessary by the Greek Oracle at Delphi, and so this great piece of stone was brought

-The cult has long competed for the religious devotion of more

-to Rome, together with a number of Phyrgian adherents,

-traditional Germanic faithful, and they are actively opposed

-including a circle of eunuch priests, called Galli, and other

-by priests of Frigg and the triple god.
-The Cult of Mormo in

-fanatic ecstatics.
-They were met by a carefully selected group of

-Germania is an active and festering cancerous growth, one

-Roman emissaries, including matrons chosen for their spiritual

-that has recently set loose monstrosities on its own tribes and

-virtue, to help safeguard the holy relic until the construction

-intends to utilize them as part of plans to assail the Roman

-of the temple of Magna Mater on the Palatine Hill.
-They formed

-Empire.
-It hasentered into a dark alliance with the corrupted

-the core of a new and powerful Roman cult.
-The black meteoric

-chieftain named Herjan, joining the warriors of his Horde in

-stone was used as the face of Cybele's statue at her temple.

-their battles.
-Cult priests have encouraged Herjan's delusions

-Hannibal's subsequent defeat and the ending of the famine were

-of his own divinity and join in depraved acts against tribes that

-thought to be a direct result of the importation of this god.

-refuse to submit to his authority.

-Cybele was also known as the "Mother of the Mountain," depicted

-It is difficult to trace the origins of Mormo in this region, so

-as a powerful god of the earth, and was reinvented as a Trojan god

-long have they had grip here, though the worship of the god is

-of Aeneus'people, tying her closely to the legendary founding of

-connected to several Germanic faiths.
-They have aggressively

-Rome.
-Cults of Cybele became popular across the Empire, engaged

-co-opted and infiltrated the worship of the god Perchta or

-in a number of festivals and rites in her honor.
-This includes the

-Berchta, a mountain god of the Alps.
-Her name is thought to

-Taurobolium, where the blood of a sacrificed bull was released

-mean either "the bright one" or "the hidden one" and worship

-to pour through a grate and onto a priestess standing beneath,

-of Perchta has often involved the wearing of fearsome goat-like

-symbolically feeding the carth in the hope of securing a bountiful

-masks.
-Thought to be a guardian of beasts and a mother of wild

-harvest.
-But among the membership grew a small cabal who

-things, the worship of Perchta served as a natural cover for
+The cult has long competed for the religious devotion of more traditional Germanic faithful, and they are actively opposed by priests of Frigg and the triple god.
+The Cult of Mormo in Germania is an active and festering cancerous growth, one that has recently set loose monstrosities on its own tribes and intends to utilize them as part of plans to assail the Roman Empire.
+It hasentered into a dark alliance with the corrupted chieftain named Herjan, joining the warriors of his Horde in their battles.
+Cult priests have encouraged Herjan's delusions of his own divinity and join in depraved acts against tribes that refuse to submit to his authority.

+It is difficult to trace the origins of Mormo in this region, so long have they had grip here, though the worship of the god is connected to several Germanic faiths.
+They have aggressively co-opted and infiltrated the worship of the god Perchta or Berchta, a mountain god of the Alps.
+Her name is thought to mean either "the bright one" or "the hidden one" and worship of Perchta has often involved the wearing of fearsome goat-like masks.
+Thought to be a guardian of beasts and a mother of wild things, the worship of Perchta served as a natural cover for

 preserved the lore of Mormo and practiced more profane rites in